Pedestrian Accident Attorney Fulton

 To determine fault, both the police and the insurance company will conduct a thorough investigation.
 They may take eyewitness accounts, photographs, and look at traffic cameras to analyze the scene.
 A police report will make a note of who the officer thought was at fault, but it’s not uncommon for an insurance company to dispute this finding.

 I’m Missing Work and Losing Money.
 Now What?

 Injuries from pedestrian accidents can be severe, and the effects may follow you around for years, even a lifetime.
 Depending on your industry, you may miss months of work.
 Disability insurance may not be enough to cover your expenses.
 When faced with mounting bills, even lost earning capacity, what can you do?

-Contacting a pedestrian accident attorney in Columbia, MD is the first step in regaining your economic freedom.
+Contacting a pedestrian accident attorney in Fulton, MD is the first step in regaining your economic freedom.
 A settlement cannot erase the memory of a traumatic accident, but it can give you and your loved ones the resources to move forward.
 A fair settlement will cover any additional medical and rehabilitation expenses, make up for lost wages, and serve as punishment for the guilty party in the case of gross negligence.

-Serving Columbia Area Families
+Serving Fulton Area Families

-At Discepolo Firm, we’re committed to serving Columbia area accident victims and their loved ones.
+At Discepolo Firm, we’re committed to serving Fulton area accident victims and their loved ones.
 Your first step in recovering damages from a pedestrian accident is to call our law firm to set up a free initial consultation.
 We’ll review the details of your accident, and if we have legal grounds for a suit, we’ll take your case on a contingency-fee basis.
 This means that you only pay if we win.